Today, 22.2 million Americans use marijuana every month. While it’s been legalized in many states, cannabis is still illegal in many.

 THC (tetrahydrocannabinol) is the main cannabinoid in cannabis.
 It’s the one so famously known for giving weed users that giggly or couch-locked “high”.
 It also provides users with many health benefits, such as relief from pain, inflammation, insomnia, and more.

 Many people don’t know this, but there are 2 types of cannabis plants: industrial hemp and marijuana.
-THC is only extracted from marijuana plants.
+THC is only extracted from marijuana plants, from strains such as White Widow, Gelato 41, Monkey Glue, and others.

 CBD (cannabidiol) is the second most commonly found cannabinoid in cannabis.
 It’s very similar to THC, in terms of benefits go.
 But the main difference is that it doesn’t have psychoactive effects (besides altering your moods), which means you won’t get high or impaired from using it!